Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading something new.

 Edwin Booth, the older brother of the infamous John Wilkes Booth and a famous actor in his own right, saw Lincoln fall and pulled him out of the gap by his coat collar.
 Lincoln recognized his rescuer and thanked the actor profusely.

 This encounter gave Booth some peace after his brother murdered President Lincoln.
 Robert Todd Lincoln spread the story during his time in the army to make sure that Edwin Booth was not shunned for John Wilkes Booth's crimes.

 17. Andrew Johnson Took Care of a Family of Mice in His White House Bedroom

 After his failed impeachment, Andrew Johnson couldn't really do much to affect public policy.
-So what did he do for his last year of presidency?
+So what did he do for his last year of the presidency?
 He took care of a family of mice that lived in his bedroom.
-His "little fellows" had a constant supply of food and water, since the president put fresh water next to the fireplace for them and kept a basket of flour for them on the floor.
+His "little fellows" had a constant supply of food and water since the president put fresh water next to the fireplace for them and kept a basket of flour for them on the floor.
 Johnson probably felt really alone and shunned by Congress, so it was good that he had some company.

 18. Ulysses S. Grant's Real Name Is Hiram Ulysses Grant

 Ulysses S. Grant was actually born as Hiram Ulysses Grant.
 When he applied to West Point at the age of 16, the congressman who wrote his letter of recommendation, Ohio Congressman Thomas Hamer, got his name wrong.

 Grant kept trying to set the record straight, but the name stuck, and he ended up deciding to keep his name as Ulysses S. Grant because he didn't particularly like having his initials spell "hug."
 He also liked the fact that U. S. could stand for the United States or Uncle Sam.